IndigoW0lf/PolicyPulse/README.md

 # Policy Pulse

-**Policy Pulse** is an innovative tool designed to demystify complex policies and provide a clear, concise understanding of Bill and its implications.
+**Policy Pulse** We are in an era of unprecedented bills being introduced to limit or restrict the rights of LGBTQ+ individuals.
+Policy Pulse is an innovative tool designed to demystify complex policies and provide a clear, concise understanding of these bills and their implications.
 By leveraging advanced language models and real-time data integration, Policy Pulse offers users summarized versions of lengthy policy documents, extracts key points, and provides historical context.
 Whether you're an NGO, activist, government body, or a concerned citizen, Policy Pulse aims to keep your finger on the pulse of policies that matter.

 ## Features:
 - **Real-time Policy Summarization**: Get to the heart of policies without wading through pages of legal jargon.